Actify

 Friday wrap-up script

-New Friday thing: before we sign off, let's do a quick shout-out round.
-One thing someone on this team did this week that you appreciated.
-I'll start: [Name], your [specific contribution] this week was really solid.
+New optional Friday thing — before we sign off, a quick shout-out round.
+One specific thing someone on this team did this week that you appreciated.
+I'll go first: [Name], the way you handled [specific thing] this week was really solid.
 Who's next?

 Be specific.
 'Good job this week' is forgettable. '[Name], the way you handled that client call on Tuesday was impressive' sticks.